2515 Dole Street

 In 1989, the School of Law was admitted to full membership in the Association of American Law Schools (AALS).

-Degrees Offered: Juris Doctor (JD), doctor of juridical science (SJD), LL.M.
+Degrees Offered: Juris Doctor (JD), doctor of juridical science (SJD), Masters of Law (LL.M.)

 Career counseling and information on job opportunities are provided to students for part-time, clerkship, and entry-level positions.
 About 40 Honolulu legal employers representing the private, public, and public-interest sectors participate in the on-campus interview program for law students.
 The law school also presents informational programs on career choices and alternatives and preparation for the job search.

 Admission to the law school is a highly competitive process, which is based on an applicant’s academic achievement, aptitude for the study of law, and professional promise.
-Included among the specific factors evaluated are undergraduate grade point average, results of the Law School Admission Test (LSAT), academic work beyond the bachelor’s degree, academic rigor, writing ability, work experience, and volunteer and civic activities.
+Included among the specific factors evaluated are undergraduate grade point average, results of the Law School Admission Test (LSAT), or, in some cases, the Graduate Record Examination (GRE) academic work beyond the bachelor’s degree, academic rigor, writing ability, work experience, and volunteer and civic activities.
 The admission committee also takes into consideration the diversity of the class and unusual accomplishments or achievements.
 Residency in Hawai‘i or special experience relevant to Hawai‘i, the Asia Pacific region, or the law school’s specialty programs is also a significant admission criterion.

 Applications for admission must be filed with the School of Law and must be submitted online.
 Check the law school website for up-to-date deadlines and application requirements.
 Incomplete applications are not considered.
 Applicants by the February priority deadline are usually notified of the admission decision in late March/early April for August entry.